INEXdev/ArduinoAVR/README.md

  ** Note for previous user who install old version

-    You need to Uninstall older 1.8.5 and remove JSON address from Arduino->Preferences first, then Close program and Open Arduino and replace new JSON address and OpenBoard Manager again -> You must see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR code boards].
+    You need to Uninstall older 1.8.5 and remove JSON address from Arduino->Preferences first, then Close program and Open Arduino then replace new JSON address and OpenBoard Manager again

+    -> You must see [INEX_AVR by INEX] instead of old [INEX AVR by INEX AVR code boards].

     Install again, and it will be OK.